 KMS can help with elements like better describing your niche product, competitor analysis and longtail keyword research, on an ongoing monthly basis.
 I start with basics and go from there.
 I spend either 3 or 6 hours a month on your website; it is broken down like this for affordability (and also so I can allocate my time better).

 There’s no set timetable

-Depending on the state of your website, one month of SEO may make a big difference in your ranking.
-For other sites, it could be 6 months, or even a year, if you need to recover from a Google penalty or you needed to clean up, say, content, spam or backlinks.
+Depending on the state of your website, a couple of months of SEO may make a big difference in your ranking.
+For other sites, it could be 6 months, or even a year or more, especially if you need to recover from a Google penalty or you needed to clean up, say, content, spam or backlinks.